tinkercademy-bootcamp/tinkercademy-bootcamp-2025-chat-project-tinker-chat/exercise-1/README.md

 ## Improving Interactions with LLMs

 - What is the most authoritative source of information about `socket()` from `<sys/socket.h>`?
+   - The POSIX Standard
 - What is the most authoritative source of information about the TCP and IP protocols?
+  - The Request for Comments Editor (RFC) of Internet Engineering Task Force (IETF)
 - What is the most authoritative source of information about the C++ programming language?
+   - The International Organization for Standardization (ISO)
 - What information can you find about using Markdown when structuring prompts to LLMs?
+   - LLM training data contains a lot of markdown and so they've learned to use it effectively.
+One can mark section headings and subheadings with # or ## and put code or literals in backticks to strcutre the prompt better. can also try bolding emphatic parts with `**`

 - What is the difference between LLM and AI?
-AI refers to all forms of systems to have computer make decisions (or content)
+  - AI refers to all forms of systems to have computer make decisions (or content)
 - Is it grammatically correct in English to say "a LLM" or "an LLM"?
 Why?
-"an" LLM because it starts with an "el" sound
+  - "an" LLM because it starts with an "el" sound